hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 1 2 4 #you can access values by their index.
 Similarly, the first number is to index elements in this array, the second number is to index the sub-elements in each elements.
 ```

+**Note:** The text following by `#` is not the code.
+We can use notation `#` in the code blocks to give some explanations or instructions.
+It's a good habit especially when you collaborate with others, so that they can quickly understand what do you mean.
+It's very useful in the following study.

 #### About index in data types

 Simply, `Index` is like the position of one element in the whole list or object, which used to access this element.
 The index of first element is `0` and increases by integer.
 The following are examples may help you better understand this.